-Who is the inspiration behind Knitbone Pepper?
+What was the inspiration behind your Knitbone Pepper books?

 When my daughter was little, she told me that she loved our old dog Finn because he was ‘the person’ who really understood her feelings.
 A true animal friend is a very special thing.

 What sort of witch is Picklewitch?